denoland/docs/runtime/tutorials/manage_dependencies.md

 imported directly into local modules.
 This raises the question of how to manage remote dependencies without a package manager.
-In big projects with many dependencies it will become cumbersome and time consuming to update modules if they are all imported individually into individual modules.
+In big projects with many dependencies it will become cumbersome and time consuming to update modules if they are all imported individually into separate modules.

 The standard practice for solving this problem in Deno is to create a `deps.ts` file.
 All required remote dependencies are referenced in this file and the required methods and classes are re-exported.
 The dependent local modules then reference the `deps.ts` rather than the remote dependencies.
-If now for example one remote dependency is used in several files, upgrading to a new version of this remote dependency is much simpler as this can be done just within `deps.ts`.
+Now if one remote dependency is used in several files, upgrading it is much simpler as this can all be managed within `deps.ts`.

-With all dependencies centralized in `deps.ts`, managing these becomes easier.
-Dev dependencies can also be managed in a separate `dev_deps.ts` file, allowing clean separation between dev only and production dependencies.
+Dev dependencies can also be managed in a separate `dev_deps.ts` file, allowing clean separation between dev and production dependencies.

 ## Example